 What skills do I need?

-You need good literacy skills and an ability to understand scientific concepts.
+You need good literacy skills, an ability to understand scientific concepts and skills in Mathematics.

 How is the course assessed?

 There are two examination papers- one for each of the units.
 The papers last 1 hour 30 minutes and are worth 50% of the marks each.
 A minimum of 20% of the overall marks in both components are for the assessment of Research Methods, and a minimum of 10% of the overall marks are targeted at the assessment of Mathematics related to Research Methods.

 Published by Hodder Education, ISBN 9781471899577

 Head of Department